 Canna-Pet® For Dog Anxiety

-A recent study by Colorado State University found that among those with an opinion, 83.2% of Canna-Pet® customers reported that our hemp products relived their pet’s anxiety a moderate amount or a great deal.
+A recent study by Colorado State University found that among those with an opinion, 83.2% of Canna-Pet® customers reported that our hemp products relieved their pet’s anxiety a moderate amount or a great deal.

+Instead of using anti-anxiety medication for your pet, some pet owners prefer to use natural supplements.
 Donna Butler shares her experience using Canna-Pet® as an anti-anxiety for her dog Miles, who is paralyzed from the waist down after being diagnosed with degenerative myelopathy:

 “He was starting to get real anxious.
 He was starting to react to loud noise in a way that he never had.”

 Butler asked her veterinarian for something that would calm Miles’ anxiety.
 Her doctor, Angie Stamm, DVM, went with Canna-Pet as a natural remedy for dog anxiety.